 In 2009, Goodwill opened its Whitaker Regional Operations Center, designed to the US Green Building Council’s stringent LEED standards by local architects at Walter Robbs Callahan & Pierce.
 LEED (Leadership in Energy and Environmental Design) Certification is the national benchmark for high performance green buildings.
 The facility received its LEED certification in 2011.

-Goodwill has since continued its efforts in green construction, building additional facilities to LEED standards including stores in Elkin, Hendersonville, Mocksville, Weaverville, West Jefferson and Winston-Salem.
+Goodwill has since continued its efforts in green construction, building additional facilities to LEED standards including stores in Boone, Elkin, Hendersonville, Mocksville, Weaverville, West Jefferson and Winston-Salem.
 Currently, we have seven LEED certified facilities, including the Silver Level LEED certified retail store and career center at 514 Waughtown Street in Winston-Salem.